ynotradio/site/README.md

 ### Theme Files
 You can find the WordPress theme contents -- including images, JavaScript, PHP templates, and SCSS -- in the `site/theme` directory of this project.
 When you edit these, you should see your changes automatically synced at [http://localhost:8000](http://localhost:8000).

+### Connecting to MySQL
+You can connect to the MySQL powering this WordPress development environment.
+Use the root user credentials within [docker-compose.yml](docker-compose.yml) and connect to `127.0.0.1:9906`.

+A [Sequel Pro bookmark](db/ynotradio%20docker%20-%20WordPress.plist) is available for connecting to this environment easily.

 ## Teardown
 - When you are finished development, run `docker-compose down` from your terminal to halt the containers.